phunware/maas-cme-android-sdk/README.md

 MaaSCore.jar
 ````

-MaaSCME has a dependency on MaaSCore.jar which is available here: https://github.com/phunware/maas-core-android-sdk
+MaaS Content Management has a dependency on MaaSCore.jar which is available here: https://github.com/phunware/maas-core-android-sdk

 Documentation